Preparing a Curriculum Proposal

 Submit the completed proposal through Course Information Management System (including,

-course outline, course syllabus, Program Proposal Generator Form, mock-up sheet, mark-up)
+as appropriate, a course outline, course syllabus, Program Proposal Generator Form,

 Step 4: Attend the Curriculum Committee meeting.